 Imagine you draft an email campaign, the content is great and you’re ready to start email marketing.
 When you send that first email, the Email Service Providers (ESPs) will receive information about your email.
 They will determine if your message will be accepted (delivered) or rejected (bounced).
 This all comes from the details they are receiving.

-You’re able to measure delivery rates by how many emails are accepted and by how many bounce.
+You’re able to measure delivery rates by how many emails are accepted and by how many bounces.
 Keep in mind, that acceptance doesn’t guarantee that the email actually goes to an inbox.
 It just means that it has passed into the ESP system, but could either be in the inbox or in the spam folder.

 Soft bounce, when there are temporary delivery errors versus, a hard bounce that is based on a permanent error will determine your delivery score.
 The more bounces the more red flags you will show up with which can lead to being blacklisted or permanently blocked from sending to that ESP.